stefano-vidaurre/ccsv-diaries/README.md

 # CCSV.Diaries

-A simple set of example classes and tests cases.
+A simple set of example classes and test cases.

 ## Migrations